Tillandsia Safari Quiché, Guatemala

 Chitapol, Uspantán, Guatemala

-While visiting our school in Quiché we came across a valley full of high-elevation, cool-weather tillandsias including Seleriana, Butzii, Juncea, Ionantha Scaposa, Magnusiana and Fasiculata.
+While visiting our school in Quiché we came across a valley full of high-elevation, cool-weather tillandsias including Seleriana, Butzii, Juncea, Ionantha Scaposa, Magnusiana and Fasciculata.

 The area where these plants were found is a cool, breezy and sparse forest dotted with oaks and pines.
 When you picture Guatemala, most North Americans will imagine and hot and humid jungle.
 Of course that is true for the lower elevations!
 However, many of the the cultivated tillandsia species come from mountainous terrarin such as above, leaving them well-suited for home environments.